Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 I did.

-He regrets this.
+He regrets it ever since.

 No. Yes.